 But I didn't just want to fly the best paper airplanes, I really wanted to create the best paper airplanes.
 I believe the Spirit is that plane.
 Even the first versions looked so cool and flew so well that I knew she would change the paper airplane world.
 For years, the Spirit was top secret.
 The secret was let out in 2008 when I introduced v.3 to the world in a YouTube video.
 Then in 2011, the Spirit was featured in "High Fliers: 5 Great Paper Airplane Designs" by Mike Smith of Yahoo Games.

-Although the Spirit has not broken any world records (yet), it does provide a fantastic platform for teachers to discuss Science, Technology, Engineering, Mathematics or just to inspire and/or motivate students.
+Although the Spirit has not broken any world records (yet), it does provide a fantastic platform for teachers to discuss Science, Technology, Engineering, Art, Mathematics or just to inspire and/or motivate students.

 This site is my way to share the Spirit, along with my other paper airplane designs, with the world.
 Here you'll find step-by-step paper airplane instructions and ready-to-print paper airplane templates so you can fold and fly your own fantastic paper airplanes.